MattBoraske/AITA-Judge/README.md

 This agent leverages [RAG (Retrieval-Augmented Generation)](https://docs.llamaindex.ai/en/stable/understanding/rag/) to analyze AITA scenarios by drawing insights from a database of nearly 40k conflicts sourced from the [r/amithea**hole](https://www.reddit.com/r/AmItheAsshole/) subreddit.

+The [dataset](https://huggingface.co/datasets/MattBoraske/reddit-AITA-submissions-and-comments-multiclass) of AITA conflicts is available on HuggingFace.

 ## 🛠️ Technical Architecture

 Under the hood, the agent is implemented as a [llamaindex workflow](https://docs.llamaindex.ai/en/stable/module_guides/workflow/) that progressively refines its judgment: